Growing up

 To count to a million, one has to start with number one, which means one has to start with the individual, the only real place one can actually begin to change something.

-This doesn’t mean putting oneself first in an egotistical way, but rather it involves our coming to understand the condition of the whole of humanity through understanding our own experience.
+This doesn’t mean putting oneself first in an egotistical way; rather, it involves coming to understand the condition of humanity as a whole through understanding our own experience.

 With this experience as our guide, we will know how to behave with awareness in any circumstance in every type of society.”